 If you have rocky soil or there are property line issues, I-Beam systems are a good option for stabilizing bowing, tilting, or inwards-sliding walls.
 The PowerBrace's patented design takes this one step farther -- with an adjustable design that will also straighten the walls over time.

 Helical anchors have been used to stabilize foundations for years -- and they've proven to be quite effective.
 They are designed like a screw and can be mechanically advanced through the soil with heavy equipment.

 To install a helical anchor in the wall one of two things must be done: Either the wall must have a large hole cut in it for each anchor, or the outside of the home will need to be excavated at each anchor point to attach the helical pier section to the rod that will advance the anchor into the earth.

 Cutting a hole in the wall will often lead to water issues in the future, while excavating around the foundation is labor-intensive and damaging to landscaping.

-Wall anchors have been used successfully since the late 1970's to stabilize foundation and retaining walls.
+Wall anchors have been used successfully since the late 1970's to stabilize foundation walls.
 These systems consist of heavy-duty galvanized steel earth anchors that are embedded into the soil away from the foundation wall.
 They are connected to steel plates with galvanized anchoring rods.